-I’m sad today.
-I lost another friend.
-I say another, because I lost a life-long, childhood girlfriend almost a decade ago; but that is another blog.
-Today, this is about Lana.
+I’m sad today, because I lost another friend.
+I say another because I lost a life-long, childhood girlfriend almost a decade ago; but that is another blog.
+Today, this is about Lisa.

-Lana and I met through work back in the 1970s.
+Lisa and I met through work back in the 1980s.
 We were kindred spirits.
 We both were small town girls living in a big city.
 We came from such small towns that we both thought Tallahassee was big.

 She was a single woman, after a divorce; and I was a married woman, on my way to a divorce.
-I asked her once to dinner at my home one evening.
+I remember when I asked her to dinner at my home one evening.
 My soon to be ex-husband complained about the food right in front of her.
 He didn’t want spaghetti that night.
-She didn’t bad mouth him then, but about eighteen months later after he moved out, I found out that she wanted to punch him in the face that night.
+She didn’t bad mouth him then, but about eighteen months later after he moved out, I found out that she wanted to punch him in the face.

 Finally, we moved on with our lives.
 She left and moved back to her hometown.
 We both remarried.
-For the past twenty years, we kept up with each other over the phone.
-Every once in a while, we would get together again; and it was like we had never parted.
+For the next twenty years, we kept up with each other over the phone.
+Every once in a while, we got together again; and it was like we never parted.

-This morning I got a phone call from her oldest daughter.
-Lana passed away three days ago.
-Brittany was so apologetic.
-They had already held her service; and in the calm of the aftermath, someone finally remembered to give me a call.
+One morning I got a phone call from her oldest daughter.
+Lisa passed away three days before.
+Her daughter was so apologetic.
+They already held her service; and in the calm of the aftermath, someone finally remembered to give me a call.

 I cannot blame them for forgetting.
 They’re all young girls in the prime of their lives with young children of their own.
 It was truly a shock.
-Lana had a massive heart attack.
+Lisa had a massive heart attack.

 It is so sad to lose an old friend.
 I’m sitting here, remembering all the good times we had together.
-Lana was the epitome of something Rosalind Russell said, “Taking joy in life is a woman’s best cosmetic.”
-Lana was once the joy in my life.
+She was the epitome of something Rosalind Russell said, “Taking joy in life is a woman’s best cosmetic.”
+Lisa was once the joy in my life.

-Thank goodness for wonderful memories that sustain us when life moves on.
+Thank goodness for wonderful memories that sustain us for when life moves on.